Guión Rojo: Background

 Paramilitary formations have a long association with Paraguayan politics.
 A surge in their activity came in the 1930s.
 This was facilitated by the entry into politics of many veterans of the Chaco War and the political crisis of the February Revolution of 1936, described as "a joint Marxist - fascist coup against the liberal government".
 By the end of the decade, in general, two opposing blocs had formed: on the right the Colorado Party, and on the left the Liberal and Revolutionary Febrerista, with the Communist Party adjoining them.
 The Paraguayan army and state apparatus had their own goals, putting forward ambitious authoritarian politicians from their midst.

 In the countryside, the conservative Colorado Party relied on 15,000-strong Py Nandi peasant militia.
-These formations were recruited mainly from the rural poor (in the Guaraní language, py nandi means "barefoot ones") who held strongly conservative and anti-communist views.
+These formations were recruited mainly from the rural poor (in the Guarani language, py nandi means "barefoot ones") who held strongly conservative and anti-communist views.
 The Py Nandi militants were notable for their particular brutality in reprisals against left-wing activists.
 The Spanish Civil War, with its ideologically driven militias and foreign intervention, prompted the Paraguayan far right to strengthen the paramilitary force.